AlynxZhou/hikaru-theme-aria/README.md

 ### Menu Settings

-You should already have `srcs/categories/index.md` and `srcs/tags/index.md` when you creating your site with Hikaru, if not, create them and set front matter `layout: categories` or `layout: tags`, and set them like following:
+If you want tags and categories links in menu, set it like following:

 ```yaml
 menu: